mumblebaj/MMM-Growatt/README.md

 - Dynamically get plantId and deviceSerial

 ### 2023/08/09
-- Add a dual and single mode to allow running [MMM-Growatt](https://github.com/mumblebaj/MMM-Growatt.git) and [MMM-Growatt-Stats](https://github.com/mumblebaj/MMM-Growatt-Stats.git) together.
+- Add a dual and single mode to allow running [MMM-Growatt](https://github.com/mumblebaj/MMM-Growatt.git) and [MMM-Growatt-Stats](https://github.com/mumblebaj/MMM-Growatt-Stats.git) to operate together based on a single set of data.
 - This change essentially allows for a single data query and sends the data up to the MMM-Growatt-Stats module which now does not need to make it's own call unless it is run in "single" mode.
+- Add a debug mode to allow collection of API data for investigations